smiling-cobra/curly-fishstick/README.md

 - Node 20.18.1 is required.

-## Explanations
+## Some explanations

 - I choose JS instead of TS in a sake of simplicity.

-- I decided to use vanilla css over tailwind in order to keep it cheap & simple.
+- I decided to use tailwind in order to move faster.

-- I decided to use vue router in the sake of better organisation.
-However, it could've been built on a single page.

-- CRUD operations are encapsulated in usePosts & useUsers.

-- Composables - usePosts & useUsers are being used in order to manage data fetching & state, making them reusable.

-- I decided to combine usePosts and useUsers composables because I need to reuse that data in multiple places.
-Since the project is small I think global app state is an overhead.

-- Later on I decided to get rid of vue-router since in my opinion implementing post form would way cheaper and straightforward via modal window.
-Therefore, no page transitions required.
+- I created data fetching layer using axios.
+I decided to use specifically axios because it's more convenient - automatically transforms JSON responses and simplifies error handling.
+However, buil-in fetch could perfectly fit instead but will require a bit more code.

+- Since JSON placeholder API is partially imitation real API behavior, I had to use vuex & vuex-persistedstate in order to be able to persist and manipulate data properly.
+I've created 2 separate

+- I decided to combine posts and partially users into mergedPosts in order to avoid data transformation down the line, have it centralized and reusable.
+I admit that it's not the best idea eventually, since it creates tight data coupling (view is tightly coupled to both modules).
+But I think it's acceptable in the context of a case study.

-- I've tried to utilize [vue-quill](https://vueup.github.io/vue-quill/#demo) but had to get rid of it eventually because it did not work and I was short in time.
+- I've tried to utilize [vue-quill](https://vueup.github.io/vue-quill/#demo) for rich text functionality, but had to get rid of it eventually because it did not work and I was short on time to figure out why.

 ## Issues

 - Issue with the tailwind CLI in version of 4.0.0.
 Had to use version 3.3.
-- Issues with usage of vue-quill.
+- Issues with usage of vue-quill package.

-# Frontend Assessment Task

-Thank you for taking the time to complete this assessment task.
-Your evaluation will be a crucial part of the hiring process.

-## Objective
+## Notes

-Create a post management application using Vue.js 3 composition API and Vite.
-The application should allow users to read, create, delete, and update posts using the JSON placeholder API.

-### Requirements:

-- Use Vue.js 3 composition API and Vite for building the application
-- Implement CRUD functionality for posts
-- Use JSON placeholder API for data fetching and manipulation
-- Choose between Tailwind, UnoCSS, or Vanilla CSS for styling components

-Note: You are free to use any additional libraries or tools that you see fit to accomplish the task.

-### Deliverables:

-- Source code of the application
-- Hosted environment on GitHub Pages, Netlify, or Vercel
-    - CodeSandbox, Gitpod, or Stackblitz is also acceptable
-- Brief explanation of the design decisions and additional technologies used

-Note: Please provide the URL to the GitHub repository containing your Vue.js application code as well as the hosted environment of your choice.
-Include relevant documentation or instructions on how to run the application locally if needed.

-### Evaluation Criteria:

-- Overall functionality and user experience of the application
-- Code quality and organization
-- Use of Vue.js 3 composition API
-- Implementation of CRUD functionality
-- Use of chosen styling framework or plain Vanilla CSS

-### Bonus Points:

-- Implementation of form validation
-- Accessibility features
-- Write end-to-end tests for the application

-### API Endpoints

-* GET `/posts`
-	* Gets list of 100 posts
-* GET `/posts/{id}`
-	*  Gets a single post
-* POST `/posts`
-	* Adds a new post
-* PUT `/posts/{id}`
-	* Updates an existing post
-* DELETE `/posts/{id}`
-	* Deletes a post
-* GET `/users`
-	* Gets a list of 10 users

-The Rest API endpoint is provided by [JSON Placeholder](https://jsonplaceholder.typicode.com/).

----

-We understand time constraints and welcome any shortcuts you may need to take.
-In the spirit of transparency, please include a section outlining what you would have done differently with more time, noting any known issues or areas for improvement.

-Good luck!
+If I would have more time then I would add form validation, tests and accessibility features (bonus points).
+I would fix update of newly created posts (now it fails with 500 being return).
+Also, I would add pagination, confirmation windows (for all CRUD operations), notifications, maybe sorting, some kind of multiple posts management (multiple posts removal, for example).